wendy-wm-wu/leetcode/README.md

 The safe way to use git rebase is to only use it on local, private branches, to pull in upstream or remote changes and keep your own changes at the tip of a freshly-updated branch.
 Thus, you can keep up with teammates' changes while maintaining a clean, linear history.

+### Present a quick overview of TDD

+TDD stands for "test-driven development".

+Specifically, it means to write your tests before you write your code.

+#### Pros

+People commonly think of tests as being written on order to catch bugs.
+This is true.

+However, the way that tests catch bugs is a bit counter-intuitive.
+Many people imagine that the tests are run and then the bugs are caught.

+However, what actually happens more often is the act of thinking through your code in order to create meaningful tests itself creates substantially higher-quality code that has fewer bugs to begin with.
+Designing your code to be testable has a similar positive effect.

+TDD forces you to think through your code more thorougly than just diving in and implementing.
+It encourages you to think in terms of the "contract" of the module that is about to be written.

+#### Cons

+TDD is counter-intuitive to the way that many developers naturally think and work.
+Software is more malleable than, say, constructing a house.
+Many (very likely most, although I have no data on that) developers like to get a little something working, then write a test for it.

+In a similar vein, sometimes the design is not clear early on, and some rapid prototyping is helpful to sketch out the outline of an approach.
+In such cases, writing a lot of tests very early on can feel wasteful, because there's a high likelihood of throwing away some or all of those tests as the design evolves.

+That leads to the largest perceived con, which is that writing tests up front slows you down.
+This is arguable of course since proponents will point to the overall time savings from avoiding pitfalls, but nonetheless is a widely-held view.

+#### Popularity

+Because of the aforementioned cons, pure TDD is less common.
+However, it is completely standard practice to write automated tests for your code, usually very close in time to when the code is written.

+For example, solid development teams often have a fairly strict policy of refusing to merge pull requests that don't include tests, unless the change is "trivial".

+#### Should I use it?

+You should try it!
+Pure TDD is a bit mind-bending (in a similar veing to trying a pure functional programming language like Haskell).
+Even if you fall back to the more-common "write tests at about the asme time as writing the code" mode, careful and detailed forethought about the contract of the code you are about to write is an intriguing experience.